Top 10 family things to do in London

 There are exhibits to excite all ages, from 17th-century dolls’ houses to 1950s Scalextric racing cars.
 Little ones can frolic in the sandpit and ride rocking horses, while older kids make pictures from magnetic filings.
 Bring your own picnic and dine in the café.

 Cambridge Heath Rd, E2 9PA

 Brass rubbings at St Martin-in-the-Fields

-Create a medieval knight in bronze, or a multicoloured St George and the Dragon to take home.
-There are replica brasses of all sizes and levels, and different colours of metallic wax.
+Create a medieval knight in bronze, or a multicolored St George and the Dragon to take home.
+There are replica brasses of all sizes and levels, and different colors of metallic wax.
 Keep your ears open for free lunchtime concerts in the church hall.

 Traditional toys at Benjamin Pollock’s Toyshop

 Hand-made Jack-in-the-boxes and string puppets fill this tiny specialist store, with traditional theatres made from card which make a handy souvenir to take home.
 It’s in the lively Covent Garden market, with street theatre, buskers and cafés.

 This purpose-built theatre has a year-round programme of performances for a wide range of ages.
 Daytime storytelling, Shakespeare for teenagers and puppet shows with a twist mark this family-friendly London venue.